 Take the self-guided tour of Guastavino’s projects in Asheville and Black Mountain.
 Download the guide here.

 From 1882 to 1943, in 31 states and 6 countries, Rafael Guastavino and his son created more than 600 unique tile domes and vaultings that met his criteria of health, safety, and beauty.

-PALACES FOR THE PEOPLE: GUASTAVINO AND AMERICA’S GREAT PUBLIC SPACES is an exhibition about his life and works that opened to great acclaim in Boston, moved to Washington, D. C., and New York City, and will open in the celebrated little town of Black Mountain, North Carolina, location of Guastavino’s former estate.
+PALACES FOR THE PEOPLE: GUASTAVINO AND AMERICA’S GREAT PUBLIC SPACES is an exhibition about his life and works that opened to great acclaim in Boston, moved to Washington, D. C., and New York City, and was featured in 2017 in the celebrated little town of Black Mountain, North Carolina, location of Guastavino’s former estate.

-The exhibition opens in the Swannannoa Valley Museum April 8 and will run nine months, closing December 1, 2017.
+The exhibition opened in the Swannannoa Valley Museum April 8, 2017 and ran nine months, closing December 1, 2017.
 The museum is at 223 West State Street.
 The hours are 10 to 5 Tuesday-Saturday.

 A native of Valencia, Spain, Guastavino, then 40 years old, arrived in New York with his 9-year-old son in 1881.
 He had been so successful as a master architect and tile artist in Spain that he brought with him 40,000 dollars, a great sum for an immigrant in those days.

 After many high and low points, he achieved his first great success in his adopted country by creating tile vaultings and ceilings throughout the new Boston Public Library.